Agneepath-2025/regform/public/markdown/FAQ.md

 A: If you have questions/additions/deletions/modifications in registration or encounter issues not covered in this FAQ:
 1. Check the sport-specific guidelines to address them
 2. Try refreshing or using a different browser if guidelines are missing.
-3. Contact the official event support team through the email: support@agneepath.org
+3. Contact the official event support team through the email: agneepath@ashoka.edu.in or contact - Antara Malhotra (+91 97173 67728)

 ### Q: What should I include when contacting support?
 A: When reaching out to support, please include: